-AIPAC and other Jewish groups join Democratic lawmakers in criticizing Israel's decision to ban Tlaib and Omar - Jewish Telegraphic Agency
+AIPAC and other Jewish groups join prominent lawmakers in criticizing Israel's decision to ban Tlaib and Omar - Jewish Telegraphic Agency

 In a statement, the co-chair and CEO of the Democratic Majority for Israel, said Israel’s decision was “both wrong and unwise.”

-The liberal Israel policy group J Street decried the decision in a statement, saying Trump’s tweet urging Israel to ban the members “illustrates that this decision is motivated purely by politics and ideology.”
+J Street decried the decision in a statement, saying Trump’s tweet urging Israel to ban the members “illustrates that this decision is motivated purely by politics and ideology.”

 Dan Shapiro, who served as ambassador to Israel under President Barack Obama, criticized Israel’s about-face and wrote on Twitter that there would be “zero harm in letting them come learn, see (even if they had an agenda).
 Reversal harms Israel’s standing in US, boosts BDS.”